Wall Street Week Ahead: Obama's shoes hard to fill, even for himself

 The move in the market during Obama’s administration was in part due to timing as the U.S. economy started to recover from the deepest recession since the Great Depression.

-The U.S. Federal Reserve has used three rounds of asset purchases, one of which is under way, to keep interest rates low and stimulate the economy as the recovery from the 2007-2009 recession has been painfully slow.
+The U.S. Federal Reserve has used three rounds of asset purchases, one of which is under way, as a way to keep interest rates low and stimulate the economy as the recovery from the 2007-2009 recession has been painfully slow.

 Romney has criticized the Fed’s policy and is seen replacing Chairman Ben Bernanke with someone more likely to tighten monetary policy.